Low Watt Tube Amps - Top Picks for 2023

 Pros

-For Bruce Egnater, the number one influence of a guitar amplifier's tone is the tone stack.
-The Egnater Tweaker series was originally planned to be a modular amplifier with different swappable components.
+For Bruce Egnater, the tone stack is the number one influence of a guitar amplifier's tone.
+The Egnater Tweaker series was initially planned to be a modular amplifier with different swappable components.

-Down the line, Bruce Egnater decided to use toggle switches to enable the user to choose between a British, American, or AC (Marshall, Fender, and Vox respectively) tone stack.
+Bruce Egnater used toggle switches down the line to enable the user to choose between a British, American, or AC (Marshall, Fender, and Vox, respectively) tone stack.
 In addition, A "vintage/modern" switch, a "normal/bright" switch, and a "tight/deep" switch provide additional options for tonal customization.

-And tone customization is exactly what this amp is for, allowing for a wide range of parameter control while retaining genuine tube and analog circuitry.
-More importantly, all the tones and voicings sound good and respond really well.
+Tone customization is exactly what this amp is for, allowing for a wide range of parameter control while retaining genuine tube and analog circuitry.
+More importantly, all the tones and voicings sound good and respond well.
 The Tweaker 15W does all this while retaining a small profile and a very accessible price tag.
-The 15 watt amp also looks classier than it actually is.
+The 15-watt amp also looks classier than it is.

 Being a single channel amp with no digital brain.
-So there is no amp modeling, channel switching, or preset management.
-This means that there is no way to instantly change the amp voicing.
+So, there is no amp modeling, channel switching, or preset management.
+This means that there is no way to change the amp voicing instantly.
 This limits its versatility in live performances but isn't much of an issue when recording or practicing.

-If tone customization is high on your list, and you want to do so without resorting to digital technology, then the Egnater Tweaker head is for you.
+If tone customization is high on your list, and you want to do so without using digital technology, then the Egnater Tweaker head is for you.
 It's the best clean amp to use as a pedal platform.

 Specifications